Evidence gathering for employees’ work disputes and legal cases

 To do this simply record the events that you wish to complain about in work whenever they occur, then sign and date the record, either electronically or physically.

-It used to be the case that employers at employment tribunals used to dispute the truth or dates of events diaries, but as modern software can date-stamp, employees can now prove that they recorded certain events on a certain day.
+It used to be the case that employers at employment tribunals used to dispute the truth or dates of hand-written events diaries, but as software can date-stamp, employees can now prove that they recorded certain events on a certain day.

 Presenting evidence to your employer